ABOUT THIS AND THAT

 Together, the above two events resulted in the site jumping from 100 visitors a month to over 1,000.
 But things were about to get even better.

 From 1999 to 2002 I continued to add topics to the site until it had grown to 150 pages.
 At that point the site had outgrown the original 10 MB of free space so I purchased a larger ".com" address.
-In 2003 I continued to add more pages until it reached 180 covering 70 topics.
-By that time the monthly visitor rate had increased to five thousand.
+By 2003 the site had grown to 180 pages covering 70 topics.
+By that time the monthly visitor rate had increased to 5,000.

 In 2004 the site passed a threshold in that it was getting enough visitors that it began moving up in search engine listings.
 This caused more people to visit it which in turn pushed its ranking up even higher.
 In the following decade I continued to add more pages to the site, which continued to boost its popularity.

-The following link will take interested visitors directly to my videos:
+The following link will take interested visitors directly to:

 my youtube channel